top of page

 birds-eye-construction-render.png

-Groundbreaking for the new replacement facility was held in July of 2018 with an anticipated completion date of January 2020.
+Groundbreaking for the replacement facility was held in July 2018 with an anticipated completion date of January 2020.

 • Health Facilities Group architecture, located in Wichita, was selected as the architect firm to complete the design of the project.
 Tim Dudte, AIA, is the Project Team Leader and Principal-in-Charge.

 • Hutton Construction, also located in Wichita, was selected as the construction management partner.
-They will be active participants from pre-funding all the way through design and construction processes.
+They were active participants from pre-funding through the design and construction processes.

 • PiperJaffray was engaged to serve as the underwriter for the General Obligation Bonds.

-• Lastly, the Kansas Community Service Contribution Tax Credit Program (CSP) approved the change of the scope of the project to the new construction allowing us to utilize these funds for the project as well.
+• Lastly, the Kansas Community Service Contribution Tax Credit Program (CSP) approved the change of the scope of the project to the new construction allowing utilization of these funds for the project.

 bottom of page